shivarajthanet/st1184/README.md

 This is a Spring Boot application for a tool rental service.
 The application calculates rental charges based on the rental period, tool type, holidays, weekends, and discount rates.

+**Please Note: there are no REST endpoints added to this application**

 ## Features

 - Calculate rental charges for various tools.